-URP 6930 3 Disaster Resilient Community

 URP 6930 3 Environmental Planning Issues in Coastal Communities

-URP 6930 3 Environmental Policy & the Built Environment

-URP 6930 3 Food Systems Planning

 * Other courses in global sustainability may be substituted for these electives as approved by the program director.

 Comprehensive exam

 The internship report serves as the program’s comprehensive exam.
 As part of this process, students write a 20 page internship proposal and a final internship report.
 The report requires both field research conducted during the internship and substantial research in the relevant literature.
 The report is a minimum of 50 pages.